nehadlakha/soil_analysis_crop_prediction/README.md

-Soil Analysis and Crop Prediction using Machine Learning
+Soil Analysis and Crop Prediction using Machine Learning ( KRISHI-SUVIDHA )
 1. Data Collection :
 The ‘Crop Recommendation’ dataset is collected from the Kaggle website.
 The dataset takes into account 22 different crops :
         1. Nitrogen content ratio (N)